 - Shift changes can also cause delays in diagnosis and treatment.

 - For patients who need special care in the emergency room, the dearth of specialists who are available on an on-call basis could force hospitals to delay care or to transfer patients to another hospital.

 Contact Miami Medical Malpractice Attorney, Sean M. Cleary

 It is often difficult for patients to evaluate whether they have grounds for a case.
-The number one way to find out is to consult with an attorney who has extensive experience in medical malpractice work.
+The best way to find out if you have a case is to consult with an attorney who has extensive experience in medical malpractice work.

 At The Law Offices of Sean M. Cleary, you can obtain objective and unbiased opinions if your potential case can be pursued:

 - Given our expertise in the field, we can assess quickly if you have a meritorious claim

 - We also always consult with experienced and highly qualified medical experts